-Since the 2010s, Uganda has consistently increased its tax take, and the share of revenues from personal income tax rose from approximately 23 per cent in 2010 to about 25 per cent in 2018 (see Figures 1 and 2).
+Since the 2010s, Uganda has consistently increased its tax take, and the share of revenues from personal income tax rose from approximately 23 per cent in 2010 to about 25 per cent in 2018 (see Figures 3 and 4).
 The contribution of PAYE alone was UGX2.4 trillion of total tax revenue collected, constituting about 16.6 per cent of total tax revenue in the 2017-18 fiscal year.
-For comparison, value added taxes contributed similarly to gross revenues at 15.1 per cent; corporate and withholding taxes, the other main contributors to direct taxes, constituted 6.9 per cent and 5.0 per cent respectively.
+For comparison, the value-added tax contributed similarly to gross revenues at 15.1 per cent; corporate and withholding taxes, the other main contributors to direct taxes, constituted 6.9 per cent and 5.0 per cent, respectively.
 Overall, domestic tax (direct and indirect taxes) makes up 55.3 per cent of revenues, with taxes on international trade contributing the rest (URA 2018; Waiswa et al. 2020).